robertkng/poi/README.md

 Unsolved problems
 1) Points of interest for some of the cities either did not populate or was undefined, this causes an error when conducting searches.
-I never got around to creating a if statement to resolve the issue.
+I never got around to creating an if statement to resolve the issue.
 2) I had some issues getting the points of interest to stay on the page after I save items to the favorites container or delete items from the container.